the-peon-project/peon-wartable/containers/steamcmd-wine/README.md

 #### Docker Run

-> This **can** be deployed as a stand-alone container to run a Windows-based Steam game server, without the PEON integration, follows.
+> This **can** be deployed as a stand-alone container to run a Windows-based Steam game server, without the PEON integration.
+> This can be done as follows.

 ```bash
 # Start server